Starting school is a major transition for children and their families. It is a period of change that can be both challenging and exciting.

 The Department is revising and developing new transition to school resources , including:

-- The Transition: A Positive Start to School Resource Kit and the Transition Learning
+- the Transition: A Positive Start to School Resource Kit

-- a new online tool to create and send Transition Statements.
+- a new online tool to create and send Transition Statements (online TLDS).

-The revised Resource Kit will be released in early 2017.
+The new resources will be released during Term 2 in 2017.

 - provide up-to-date, evidence-based information and advice for schools and early childhood education and care services on